apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 Other subscribers to the will topic will receive the will message and can react accordingly.
 This feature can be useful in an IoT style scenario to detect errors across a potentially large scale deployment of devices.

+### Debug Logging

+Detailed protocol logging (e.g. packets in/out) can be activated via the following steps:

+1) Open `<ARTEMIS_INSTANCE>/etc/logging.properties`
+2) Add `org.apache.activemq.artemis.core.protocol.mqtt` to the `loggers` list.
+3) Add this line to enable `TRACE` logging for this new logger: `logger.org.apache.activemq.artemis.core.protocol.mqtt.level=TRACE`
+4) Ensure the `level` for the `handler` you want to log the message doesn't block the `TRACE` logging.
+For example, modify the `level` of the `CONSOLE` `handler` like so: `handler.CONSOLE.level=TRACE`

+The MQTT specification doesn't dictate the format of the payloads which clients publish.
+As far as the broker is concerned a payload is just just an array of bytes.
+However, to facilitate logging the broker will encode the payloads as UTF-8 strings and print them up to 256 characters.
+Payload logging is limited to avoid filling the logs with potentially hundreds of megabytes of unhelpful information.

 ### Wild card subscriptions